jefferywmoore/CISSP-Study-Resources/CISSP-Domain-3-2024+Objectives.md

 ## [3.10](#310-manage-the-information-system-lifecycle-osg-10-chpt-10) Manage the information system lifecycle (OSG-10 Chpt 10)

-- The Information System Lifecycle: the entire lifespan of a system, from initial concept to eventual decommission, which includes the components below.
-Note that this Information System lifecycle is very similar (with the exception of integration) to the Software Development Lifecycle (SDLC):
+- The Information System Lifecycle: the entire lifespan of a system, from initial concept to eventual decommission, which includes the components below; note that this Information System lifecycle is very similar (with the exception of integration) to the Software Development Lifecycle (SDLC):
   - Initiation/Requirements
   - Architecture & Design
   - Development